African Hunt Pricing

 - 21 day licence - US$500 per hunter

 Trophy Handling, Dipping & Packing, Documentation, Veterinary Clearance, Customs Clearance, Trophy Transfer From Bush to Dar

-- Dependent upon difference licence length as varying quantities of trophies involved
+- Dependent upon difference licence lengths as varying quantities of trophies are involved

 - 10 day licence - US$1200 per hunter